-The Pleasure and Gain activity is great for talking about all work related things and how does if affects each participant (in relation to being pleasant or not), and how much gain it brings to the team.
+Pleasure and Gain is great for talking about all work-related things and how they affect each participant (in relation to being pleasant or not), and how much gain they bring to the team.

-- Do you have pleasure or feel pain for doing such thing?
+* Do you have pleasure or feel pain for doing such things?

-- How much gain or loss do you have by doing such thing?
+* How much gain or loss do you get by doing such things?”

-This activity is based on the Psychologist Daniel Kahneman’s Loss Aversion Theory.
+This activity is based on the psychologist Daniel Kahneman’s Loss Aversion Theory.
 The theory findings indicate the pain of losing is psychologically almost two times as powerful as the pleasure of gaining.
-Tie the Loss Aversion Theory with Freud’s Pleasure Principle (a human’s innate tendency to seek pleasure and avoid pain), and it’s not hard to see why this activity foster very important conversations that can change a team.
+This activity fosters very important conversations that can change a team.